TShirtSlayer Heavy Metal Merch Gallery

 You would need around 10,000 streams on Spotify to equal the revenue from one sold LP…it doesn’t matter how many times the LP gets resold the artist would still make more money off of selling that one LP than several people’s lifetime streams

-no karate in pit on
+no karate in pit's picture

 aight so don't kill Spotify I understand now we must kill pandora